ProFormA/proformaxml/Whitepaper.md

 ### 5.5 The submission-restrictions part

 The [submission part](#7-the-submission-part) of this specification defines a submission as a list of submitted files or as a reference to an external submission.
 The external reference is required to be resolvable as a list of files - possibly as a single file.
 So, after all a submission is a set of one or several files.
+Restrictions on the kinds of files that students can submit are placed here.

-#### 5.5.1 The grader's requirements
+#### 5.5.1 The grader's requirements (not specified by this format!)

 Students might submit their source code as individual files or as a bundle like a ZIP archive.
 Graders and frontends might disallow or enforce a specific archive format.
 The specification of the bundle format (ZIP or similar) in which files are to be submitted by students, is not the subject of the ProFormA task format because it depends less on the task than on the grader system.
 If a grader specifies a specific filename pattern or further requirements about the submission, it is up to the implementers of the frontend system to check or fulfill all restrictions enforced by the connected backend graders.
 Examples of such implementations are: